ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 Rock 5 ITX is one of the first RK3588 devices to be equipped with LPDDR5 modules and since Rockchip's DRAM initialization BLOB clocks LPDDR5 higher than LPDDR4X (5472 MT/s vs. 4224 MT/s) we should see workloads/benchmarks that depend on memory access becoming faster.

-Though *at this point in time* at least using [official OS images](https://github.com/radxa-build/rock-5-itx/releases/) that's not true.
+Though *at this point in time* at least using [official OS images (b1 build from 2024/04/17 included)](https://github.com/radxa-build/rock-5-itx/releases/) that's not true.
 Since `sbc-bench` benchmarks DRAM bandwith and latency individually we see that bandwidth has not improved and latency got worse: just compare [Radxa-Rock-5B.md](https://github.com/ThomasKaiser/sbc-bench/blob/master/results/reviews/Radxa-Rock-5B.md) with [Radxa-Rock-5-ITX.md](https://github.com/ThomasKaiser/sbc-bench/blob/master/results/reviews/Radxa-Rock-5-ITX.md)

 As such any benchmark scores reviewers put online *now* are BS until this problem is addressed.